-The underlying exposures are amortising residential home loans.
-Accordingly, none of the assets in the pool display any predominant reliance on the sale of the assets as cleared up by the EBA Guidelines specific statement.
+The assets are unsecured, fully amortising loans.
+Accordingly, none of the assets in the pool display any predominant reliance on the sale of the assets.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 No predominant dependence on the sale of assets (Article 20(13)